 If you need more numbers, the Iphone 6 has a DxOMark Mobile Score of 82, meanwhile the new Iphone 7 has reached 86, quite a big jump.

-This is the latest Samsung creation and, of course, number 1 in the DxOMark mobile list (till a new mobile will come out 😀 )
+This is the latest Samsung creation and, of course, on the top 3 of the DxOMark mobile list (together with the Google Pixel and the new HTC U11)

 We are here in the Android world, which I prefer but that’s a personal thing of course.
 The apps market is actually bigger than the Apple one nowadays however it has to be said that the quality is not as good.